 The bill amends Washington state laws concerning work programs for incarcerated individuals, focusing on updating terminology and enhancing educational opportunities.
 It replaces the term "inmate" with "incarcerated person" to promote respectful language.
-The legislation ensures that an incarcerated person's earned early release days and privileges cannot be diminished due to their decision not to participate in work programs, while still mandating participation in educational programs unless exempted.
-Additionally, it requires the Department of Corrections to prioritize resources for basic academic skills and vocational training, recognizing the link between education and reduced recidivism.
+A significant provision states that an incarcerated person's earned early release days and privileges cannot be diminished due to their decision not to participate in work programs, while still mandating participation in education programs unless exempted.
+The legislation emphasizes the importance of education in reducing recidivism and outlines the department's responsibilities in providing department-approved educational programs, including the acceptance of donations and grants to support these initiatives.

-Moreover, the bill mandates educational programs for all incarcerated individuals under eighteen who have not achieved high school graduation or equivalency.
-It outlines that participation in work programs is voluntary unless mandated by a court for community restitution, and individuals cannot face punitive actions for opting out.
-If they choose to work, they must adhere to established rules and receive compensation for their efforts in certain class programs.
-Overall, the legislation aims to improve rehabilitation through education and fair treatment, while establishing standards for behavior and program outcomes.
+Additionally, the bill mandates educational programs for all incarcerated individuals under eighteen who have not achieved high school graduation or equivalency.
+These programs must offer diverse curricula aimed at helping individuals obtain a diploma or equivalency certificate, including basic education and vocational training.
+The department is required to consider factors such as release dates and education history when assessing participation in education and work programs.
+Importantly, the bill clarifies that participation in work programs is voluntary unless mandated by a court for community restitution, ensuring that individuals cannot face punitive actions for opting out.
+Those who choose to work must adhere to established rules and receive compensation for their contributions in certain class programs.

 Substitute Bill: 72.09.015, 72.09.100, 72.09.460